matryx/nanome-docs/docs/plugins/overview.md

 - MD: Running molecular dynamics simulations from OpenMM
 - All of our public plugins are available on our [Github](https://github.com/nanome-ai).

-The primary requirements for running plugins is the Nanome Virtual Reality Software and to have a Plugin Server configured for your Nanome account. *This is Enterprise only at the moment, but Academic BETA users will start in Q2 2020*
+The primary requirements for running plugins is the Nanome Virtual Reality Software and to have a Stack Server configured for your Nanome account. *This is Enterprise only at the moment, but Academic BETA users will start in Q2 2020*

-The Nanome Plugin Server is a crucial component that acts as a relay to forward information and processes from your running plugin into the Nanome virtual environment.
+The Nanome Stack Server is a crucial component that acts as a relay to forward information and processes from your running plugin into the Nanome virtual environment.
 The technical name is NTS or Nanome Transport Server.

-If you would like to develop Plugins for Nanome on your own, you can do so by checking to see if you have plugins enabled on your account and [contacting us](mail:hello@nanome.ai) to get a copy of our Pluginator - a graphical drag and drop Nanome menu builder for your plugin.
+If you would like to develop plugins for Nanome on your own, you can do so by checking to see if you have Stack enabled on your account and [contacting us](mail:hello@nanome.ai) to get a copy of Stack Studio - a graphical drag and drop Nanome menu builder for your plugin.

 ## Nanome Plugins Full List